david0455/comp472-a2/README.md

 - Scaled GBFS: gbfs_scaled.py

-The different heuristics are immediatly applied one after the other after running the code.
+The different heuristics are immediately applied one after the other after running the code.